How To Deal With Your First Period

 - Avoid pasta, white bread, deep-fried foods, and baked items high in sugar.

-- Avoid alcohol and coffee.
+- Avoid coffee and alcohol.

 Exercise 5 days a week for about 30 minutes and also consider adding supplements such as fish oil, evening primrose oil, and multivitamins to your diet.
 Studies also show that getting plenty of magnesium in your diet (by way of eggs, milk, oatmeal, green beans, asparagus, cabbage, carrots, or bananas) can help reduce period pain.5